Exercise Professionals

 Second Phase

-In the second phase (starting in April 2024), exercise professionals are required to obtain Safe Sport Certification in addition to the requirements in the first phase.
-This ensures that all NREP registered exercise professionals provide a safe sporting environment for members of the public.
+In the second phase, exercise professionals were required to obtain Safe Sport Certification in addition to the requirements in the first phase.
+This ensured that all NREP-registered exercise professionals were equipped to provide a safe sporting environment for members of the public.

 Third Phase